Rule 2: The Practice

 2-14.1.
 Service of Legible Copies

-At or before the time of filing, legible copies of all papers filed in a Court of Appeal by any party shall be served in accordance with the provisions of Louisiana Code of Civil Procedure art.
-1313 to opposing counsel of record and to each opposing party not represented by counsel.
+At or before the time of filing, legible copies of all documents filed in a Court of Appeal by any party shall be served in accordance with the provisions of Louisiana Code of Civil Procedure article 1313 to opposing counsel of record and to each opposing party not represented by counsel.

 2-14.2.
 Certificate